SAP/ai-sdk-js/sample-code/README.md

 `GET /document-grounding/invoke-orchestration-grounding`

-This scenario demonstrates the end-to-end flow for creating collections and documents targeting document grounding service, and then using the orchestration grounding to get a chat completion response with a retrieved context.
+This scenario demonstrates the end-to-end flow for creating collections and documents using the document grounding service, and then using the orchestration grounding to get a chat completion response with a retrieved context.

-The flow will first create a empty collection and then add a document to it.
+The flow will first create an empty collection and then add a document to it.
 The document contains a statement with the current timestamp.
 It will be retrieved with a user question asking for the latest timestamp by orchestration grounding module.
 Then, orchestration service will send a chat completion request with the context to LLM.
-As a result, the response should contain the same timestamp.
+The response should contain the same timestamp.

 The created collection will be deleted at the end of the flow.